AndreiDrang/python-rucaptcha/docs/modules/other-captcha-services/info.md

-# Death By Captcha and other services
+# DeathByCaptcha and other services

 Using [Death By Captcha](https://deathbycaptcha.com?refid=1237267242) and other services is possible by changing "service_type" and "url_request"\"url_response" parameters.

 More info about [Death By Captcha](https://deathbycaptcha.com?refid=1237267242) integration u can find in [service docs](https://deathbycaptcha.com/api/2captcha?refid=1237267242).

-## Death By Captcha:
+## DeathByCaptcha:
 ```python

 from python_rucaptcha.control import Control